-Specifically, plagiarism-that is, representation of thoughts or passages from another author as one's own work; collusion-that is, collaboration with another in the preparation of term papers or other written work; cheating-that is, giving or receiving or soliciting information from another student during a test or examination; or using illicit materials in an examination or quiz will not be tolerated.
+Specifically, plagiarism-that is, representation of thoughts or passages from another author as one's own work; collusion-that is, collaboration with another in the preparation of term papers or other written work; cheating that is, giving or receiving or soliciting information from another student during a test or examination; or using illicit materials in an examination or quiz will not be tolerated.
 All members of the faculty are expected to make every possible effort to discourage such practices.

 - 1. Any student found guilty of taking or attempting to take an examination or quiz from any room or office in the College without permission will be dismissed from the College. - 2.
 Students and faculty alike must guard against impropriety, especially on examinations.
 Therefore, both students and faculty should be scrupulously careful to maintain relative silence and avoid distracting others during the course of the examination.
 Unless a professor stipulates to the contrary, no one will be allowed to enter the examination room with textbooks, notes, or any other material except pen and pencil. - 3.
 Dishonesty in class work is penalized as follows: - A. Cheating on tests or examinations or cheating/plagiarizing on papers or major writing assignments will result in a failing grade for the student in the course involved.
 The student will not be allowed to change his or her status in the course (e.g., withdraw or audit) to avoid the failing grade.
 The student may then be suspended from the College for the next semester (i.e., the fall or spring term).
 In case of a second such violation, the student will be dishonorably dismissed from the College. - B. The determining of penalties for other acts of academic dishonesty or impropriety (e.g., daily quizzes, short writing assignments) is the responsibility of the professor.
 A repeat offense of this type will render the student subject to formal disciplinary action, including possible suspension or dishonorable dismissal from the College. - 4.
-A professor who determines that any violation has taken place must submit a written report to the Vice President for Academic Affairs and the student involved as soon as possible after the incident, whether or not individual disciplinary action has already been taken (as in 3B above). - 5.
-A student charged with academic dishonesty may appeal to a board established by the academic vice president to hear such appeals.
-This board will be composed of three students and three faculty members with the academic vice president serving as the chairperson.
-The students will be appointed by the vice president after consultation with the Student Government president.
-The faculty members will also be appointed by the academic vice president.
+A professor who determines that any violation has taken place must submit a written report to the Provost and Vice President for Academic Affairs and the student involved as soon as possible after the incident, whether or not individual disciplinary action has already been taken (as in 3B above). - 5.
+A student charged with academic dishonesty may appeal to a board established by the Provost and Vice President for Academic Affairs to hear such appeals.
+This board will be composed of three students and three faculty members with the provost and vice president for academic serving as the chairperson.
+The students will be appointed by the Provost and Vice President for Academic Affairs after consultation with the Student Government president.
+The faculty members will also be appointed by the Provost and Vice President for Academic Affairs.
 In any case of appeal, this board will reach a decision only after consultation with the instructor who has preferred the charges and with the student so charged.
 In some cases the student's advisor may likewise be consulted.
 The appeal must be submitted within 48 hours of the time the charge is filed.

-6. Readmission after dishonorable dismissal for academic dishonesty will be permitted only in exceptional cases, after a lapse of one year, with the recommendation of the Academic Standards Committee and the approval of the Vice President for Academic Affairs.
+6. Readmission after dishonorable dismissal for academic dishonesty will be permitted only in exceptional cases, after a lapse of one year, with the recommendation of the Academic Standards Committee and the approval of the Provost and Vice President for Academic Affairs.